oubaydos/javaRIG/README.md

 ### Tests

-we just started working on unit tests.

-you are welcome to help on that matter.
+unit tests are done , with a 94% coverage

 Technologies
 --------